Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data

 furthermore, with probability $\geq 1-\delta$ the following holds:

 \end{lem}

-The proof of Lemma \ref{lem_preserve_incoherence} is based on the fact that Gaussian noise is highly incoherent, and that the randomness imposed on each column of the input matrix is independent.
-The complete proof can be found in Appendix \ref{appsec:alg2}.
+{ At a higher level, Lemma \ref{lem_preserve_incoherence} is a consequence of the Gaussian white noise being highly incoherent, and the fact that the randomness imposed on each column of the input matrix is independent.} The complete proof can be found in Appendix \ref{appsec:alg2}.

 { Given Lemma \ref{lem_preserve_incoherence}, Corollary \ref{cor_preserve_incoherence_uniform} holds by taking a uniform bound over all $\sum_{j=1}^s{\binom{n_2}{j}}=O(s(n_2)^s)$ column subsets that contain no more than $s$ elements.
 The $2s\log(4n_2/\delta)\leq n_1/64$ condition is only used to ensure that the desired failure probability $\delta$ is not exponentially small.
 Typically, in practice the intrinsic dimension $k$ and/or the target column subset size $s$ is much smaller than the ambient dimension $n_1$. \begin{cor} Fix $\delta > 0$ and $s\geq k$. {Suppose $s\leq n_1/8$ and $2s\log(4n_2/\delta)\leq n_1/64$.} With probability $\geq 1-\delta$ the following holds: for any subset $C\subseteq [n_2]$ with at most $s$ elements, the spanned subspace $\mathcal U(C)$ satisfies